Winning Web Pages Need Quality Content

 5. Conclusion: You should have a roundup or take-away summing up the article and include keywords.

-6. Call-to-action: You should have a call-to-action above the fold, in the middle, and at the end of the article.
+6. Call-to-Action: You should have a call-to-action above the fold, in the middle, and at the end of the article.
 Write something intriguing that will get the reader to take action.
 The word "contact" in a button will not do the trick.
 Get creative.
 Include a keyword if relevant.

-Writing for Search Engine Results Page (SERP)
+Follow these guidelines for Search Engine Results Pages (SERP)

 1. Meta Title: should be less than 72 characters to avoid the cut-off.
 Place keywords and phrases near the beginning of the meta title.

 2. Meta Descriptions: give more details about the page to entice the searcher to click.
 Meta descriptions should be 150 to 160 characters, including spaces, for desktop and 113 characters, including spaces, for mobile.
-Include keywords that support the meta headline.

 Proofread, cite your sources, and don't plagiarize.